rmaclean/twot/README.md

 ### Ready

 Running this command will tell you if you are correctly setup.
 This is useful to verify the API secrets.

+### Init

+Init helps setup the environment.
+You can create a `secret.json` by passing in `secrets`, for the configuration for Twitter.
+You can create a `score.json` by passing in `score`, for use with the Clean command.

 ### BlockTrain